aosabook/500lines/cluster/CHAPTER.rst

 When the proposer has heard back from a majority of the acceptors, it sends an ``Accept`` message, including the ballot number and value to all acceptors.
 If the proposer did not receive any existing value from any acceptor, then it sends its own desired value.
-Otherwise, it sends the value from the highest-numbered ballot.
+Otherwise, it sends the value from the highest-numbered promise.

 Unless it would violate a promise, each acceptor records the value from the ``Accept`` message as accepted and replies with an ``Accepted`` message.
 The ballot is complete and the value decided when the proposer has heard its ballot number from a majority of acceptors.